 Dorothy was a part of the start-up of the CWA.
 She left its Board of Directors in 2016 to assist with the development of the water innovation cluster.

-Dorothy has been a technology, economic development and community leader in Cleveland and Ohio for more than three decades, including at NorTech, OneCommunity, BioEnterprise, BioOhio and Cuyahoga County’s Department of Development and OsteoSymbionics.
+Dorothy has been a technology, economic development and community leader in Cleveland and Ohio for more than three decades, including at NorTech/Cleveland Tomorrow, DigitalC/OneCommunity, Ohio’s Edison Program, BioEnterprise, BioOhio and JumpStart/Enterprise Development.

 She has received numerous awards including induction into the Ohio Women’s Hall of Fame and Ernst & Young’s Entrepreneur of the Year Award.